Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

 \subsubsection{Impact of LLM Architecture}

-We further extend \proj to different LLMs, including Qwen-2.5 in different scales, as well as different variants of Llama-3.1-8B.
-As shown in Fig.~\ref{fig:arch-size1} and \ref{fig:arch-size2}, across Qwen-2.5 3B, 7B, and 14B, we observe that the 3B model shows only limited improvements, whereas the 7B and 14B variants achieve clear gains under RL.
-More importantly, the performance of larger LLMs is further boosted by substantially larger margins under \proj compared to the 3B.
-This aligns with our formulation in Sec.~\ref{sec:method}: weaker belief-tracking ability corresponds to a larger $m_\theta$, making smaller models more prone to quickly falling into BTR, where even truncation cannot provide sufficient informative training signals.
+We further evaluate \proj\ across different LLM scales and architectures, including Qwen-2.5 (3B, 7B, and 14B) and multiple variants of LLaMA-3.1-8B.
+As shown in Fig.~\ref{fig:arch-size1} and \ref{fig:arch-size2}, across Qwen-2.5 3B, 7B, and 14B, we observe that the 3B model shows only limited improvements, whereas the 7B and 14B variants achieve clear gains under RL. {Moreover, larger models tend to benefit more substantially from \proj compared to the 3B variant.} {One possible explanation, consistent with our formulation in Sec.~\ref{sec:method}, is that} weaker belief-tracking abilities may correspond to a larger update-error growth (\textit{i.e.}, larger $m_\theta$, \textit{cf.}, Asmp.~\ref{asmp:c-growth}), making smaller models more prone to quickly falling into BTRs, where even truncation cannot provide sufficient informative training signals.

 A similar pattern holds across architecture types.
 As shown in Fig.~\ref{fig:arch-type}, we compare the effectiveness of \proj across LLaMA-3.1-8B-Instruct, Qwen-2.5-7B-Instruct, and DeepSeek-R1-Distill-LLaMA-8B.
-We observe that LLaMA-8B-Instruct improves only marginally under \proj, while its DeepSeek-distilled variant and Qwen-7B benefit substantially.
-This echoes recent findings that Qwen exhibits stronger reasoning behaviors than LLaMA~\citep{gandhi2025cognitive}, which we believe include belief-tracking abilities under partial observability.
-Notably, the distilled LLaMA variant with \proj-equipped RL achieves the best overall performance, exhibiting the largest performance gains.
-This suggests that distillation can effectively boost the belief-tracking capability under finite state spaces, thereby enhancing the utility of \proj in preserving credit assignment.
-In our formulation, both size- and type-dependent differences can be attributed to varying belief-tracking abilities and the associated $m_\theta$, which governs how easily trajectories get trapped in the BTR.
+We observe that LLaMA-8B-Instruct improves only marginally under \proj, while its DeepSeek-distilled variant and Qwen-7B benefit more substantially.
+This echoes recent reports that Qwen exhibits stronger reasoning behaviors than LLaMA~\citep{gandhi2025cognitive}. {Such differences may extend to} belief-tracking abilities under partial observability.
+Notably, the distilled LLaMA variant with \proj-equipped RL achieves the best overall performance, exhibiting the largest performance gains. {We conjecture} that distillation {may} improve the belief-tracking related capabilities, thereby enhancing the utility of \proj in preserving credit assignment.
+In our formulation, both {scale- and architecture-}dependent differences may be interpreted through variations in belief-tracking abilities and the associated $m_\theta$, which governs how easily trajectories get trapped in the BTR.